 Header photo credit: Johen Redman on Unsplash

-RELATED: The sequel - HK restaurant data in 2021
+RELATED: Find out what happens in the sequel – HK restaurant data in 2021

 Every district except Yau Tsim and Wanchai saw an increase in restaurant licences in 2020.